-Here’s the entirety of the plot.
+Here’s the entirety of the plot; I won’t concentrate on it in this piece, so I direct you to an unsurpassed theological close reading by Ian Maxton.
 Andrei Gorchakov (Oleg Yankovsky) is in Tuscany researching a Russian composer who spent some formative time there.
 Accompanying him is Eugenia (Domiziana Giordano), his interpreter (though he knows more than a little Italian), guide (though he seems to do fine when alone), and ostensible romantic companion (though he shows little interest in her).
 They meet Domenico (Erland Josephson, completely transformed from his Bergman days), a local madman who had locked his family up for seven years in anticipation of the Apocalypse.
 Andrei, who thinks he understands Domenico, goes to have a chat; Eugenia, who can’t understand Andrei let alone Domenico, feels scorned and leaves.
-Then, supposedly a few days later, Domenico gives a millenarian speech atop a public monument before immolating himself, while Andrei returns from Rome to Tuscany to complete a task assigned him by Domenico: Carry a lit candle from one end of a now-empty hot spring pool to the other without letting it go out.
+Then, supposedly a few days later, Domenico gives a millenarian speech atop a public monument before immolating himself, while Andrei returns from Rome to Tuscany to complete a task assigned him by Domenico: Carry a lit candle from one end of a now-empty mineral bath pool to the other without letting it go out.
 He finally succeeds with his dying breath.

-Earlier I said the film is about Russian nostalghia, but now I’m talking about faith—in fact, the two are linked.
-To visit the churches and holy sites of the film, Andrei necessarily leaves Russia, and in the frequent scenes of longing for home that crop up throughout the film (shot by Giuseppe Lanci in black and white, as opposed to the bleached and subdued color of the reality sequences), we sometimes see a family member—wife? daughter?—with angelic wings.
+I began by saying the film is about Russian nostalghia, yet here I am, talking about faith—in fact, the two are linked.
+To visit the churches and holy sites of the film, Andrei has necessarily left Russia, and in the frequent scenes of longing for home that crop up throughout the film (shot by Giuseppe Lanci in black and white, as opposed to the bleached and subdued color of the reality sequences), we sometimes see a family member—wife? daughter?—with angelic wings.
 And another name for the Russian Orthodox Church is the Moscow Patriarchate, bespeaking the close relationship between church and nation.
 We in secular countries may think of such a close relationship as delimiting the universality of the religion, but it also elevates the nation (if not the state) to a height that exceeds the mere product of a social contract.
-It is this elevated idea of Russia that is the reference of nostalghia and Nostalghia.
+It’s this elevated idea of Russia that is the reference of nostalghia and Nostalghia.

 But pointedly, the only time Andrei looks up to the heavens is when he’s trying to staunch a nosebleed.
 What’s sought can’t be found on a higher plane, as Domenico has proven after seven years’ hard work.